Guideline #0 For Living a More Meaningful Life:

-In her book, Insight, Tasha Eurich explains this by comparing life’s key scenes to stars in the sky.
-We can’t change them once they’re there, but we can choose which ones to focus on.
-And it’s up to us to decide how to connect them into a constellation that tells the stories we desire.
+Compare the key scenes in your life to stars in the sky, writes Tasha Eurich in her book, Insight.
+You can’t change them once they’re there, but you can choose which ones to focus on and how to connect them into a constellation that tells the story you desire.

-Best of all, I don’t have to wait for the universe to give me starry scenes to work with.
-As we’ll see now in Rule #3, I can, and should, make them on my own.
+You don’t have to wait for the universe to give you starry scenes to work with, either.
+As we’ll see now in Guideline #3, you can, and should, proactively make them and give them an extra sparkle.

-Actively look to create and magnify memorable and meaningful scenes in life.
+Actively look to create and enhance memorable and meaningful scenes in life.

 - Enhance major milestones.
 Tune your radar to crucial moments of transition in life, like firsts, lasts, graduations, weddings, and funerals.
-Elevate them by celebrating fully and being completely present in the moment.
+Then find ways to elevate them with grand celebrations.

 - Invent new milestones.
-In their book that inspired this rule, The Power of Moments, Chip and Dan Heath share the example of one widow’s idea for a “reverse wedding.”
+For example, one widow’s had the idea of celebrating a “reverse wedding.”
 She went to church with her loved ones to celebrate her marriage that passed, remove her ring, and move on.

 - Go on micro-adventures.
-Try something new like traveling (or moving) to countries that make you uncomfortable and taking on challenges like fasting or a day of wearing a blindfold.
-It will change your self-perception (see Rule #8), give you the guts to take on more adventures, and teach you meaningful life lessons you can apply to your bigger story.
+Try something new like traveling (or moving) to countries that make you uncomfortable.
+Or take on challenges like fasting.
+These mini-adventures will change your self-perception (see Guideline #8), give you the guts to take on more challenges, and teach you meaningful life lessons you can apply to your bigger story.

 When shit happens, deal with it.
 If not, life will stink.

-Whining, complaining, blaming, or making excuses when life lays a steaming fat turd in front of me solves nothing and gets me nowhere.
-It just makes me a crazy person yelling at turds on sidewalks.
+Sometimes, life lays a steaming fat turd in front of you.
+Tough luck.
+Whining, complaining, blaming, or making excuses solves nothing and gets you nowhere.
+It just makes you a crazy person yelling at turds on sidewalks.

-Often, the best way to deal with crap is to walk around the mess and learn to avoid going that way in the future.
+- Often, the best approach is to walk around the mess and be smart enough to avoid going that way in the future.
 For example, I learned a lot of these lessons from my pretirement‘s failed “ad-ventures.”

-Other times, I have to stop and clean it up.
-And if it keeps popping up (or pooping down), I’ve got to find the source and put a stop to it.
+- Other times, you have to stop and clean it up.
+And if it keeps popping up (or pooping down), you’ve got to go to the source and put a stop to it.
 The daily gratefuls Kim and I have used to fix our relationship are a perfect example of this.

-And sometimes I have to turn that crap into manure and make something good out of it.
-This is related to the next rule for how to live a meaningful life.
+- And sometimes you can turn that crap into manure and make something good out of it.
+This is related to the next guideline for how to live a meaningful life.

 Stick your “No, but…” where the sun don’t shine.
 “Yes, and..” everything.

-This is the cardinal rule of improv comedy and nearly as important for living a meaningful life.
+This is the cardinal rule of improv comedy and just as important for living a meaningful life.